strategy, environment, capabilities, SWOT, new products, competition

-(Please Note: They have already spent considerable time researching this opportunity, so recommending “further research” is not really a suitable option at this stage.)
+Your task is to help the firm decide what they should do.
+Please Note: They have already spent considerable time researching this opportunity, so recommending “further research” is not really a suitable option at this stage.

 The purpose of this meeting is to make a final decision on whether we should proceed with introducing gourmet coffee into our chain of franchised stores.
 I think that we have enough information to make a decision.
 Let’s hear from Julia first.